 From the beginning we knew it was temporary, a one-year assignment.
 We'd assumed after the year was up we'd be transferred back to New York City or to some other property owned by Scott's employer.

-Then, just before I left for my Europe trip, we learned that we wouldn't be transferred ...
+Then, just before I left for my Europe trip, we learned that we wouldn't be ...

 Actually, we're not entirely sure that's what I had, but it seems the likely candidate.
 Let me back up: Towards the tail end of my Eurotrip I ended up with a bad case of food poisoning.
 (I guess no case of food poisoning is "good" so maybe my descriptive word should be "severe").

 It was a salad that did me in.
-I even have ...
+I ...